djordjev/text-cms/README.md

 With TextCMS, users can create text files within the system.
 Every file consists of one or more variations.
 Every variation has a condition attached to it.
 When a user requests a file, they send data in the body of a POST request.
 The server then compares the sent data against conditions for each variation and selects the most appropriate one to send back to the user.
 It can be useful in cases where different clients need to consume the same text but they have different styling/markdown systems (for example HTML/CSS vs mobile apps)

 ![text-cms](https://github.com/djordjev/text-cms/assets/6445853/b1d9a705-f76e-471a-9144-5b632e05c121)

+## API

+Server supports following APIs:

+1. Restfull -> Having environment variable `PROTOCOL=rest`
+2. Graphql -> Having environment variable `PROTOCOL=graphql`
+3. gRPC -> Having environment variable `PROTOCOL=grpc`

 ## Development

 In order to run the system locally all you need to have [docker](https://www.docker.com/) installed.
 Then in home directory run

 ```
 docker compose up
 ```

 That will build and run following containers:

 1. Redis on port `6379`
 2. Server on port `3004`
 3. Control panel web application on port `3000`.
 This container will have also local SQLite database but it's private to this service and not exposed